What are Multi-Agent Systems (MAS)?

 In an MAS, each agent is assigned a specialized role based on a distinct area of expertise.
 For example:

 To ensure smooth collaboration, these agents interact through a centralized coordination mechanism, commonly overseen by an orchestrator or agent manager.
 This component handles task delegation and ensures that each request is routed to the most suitable agent.
-Hence, the system is able to operate efficiently and effectively.
+Hence, during the multi agent system development, it is able to operate efficiently and effectively.

 The Difference Between Multi-Agent and Single-Agent Systems